Accident report in teen's Florida park ride death says seat was locked - KESQ

 By Jamiel Lynch, Leyla Santiago and Sara Weisfeldt, CNN

-The seat of a teen who fell to his death from an amusement park ride in Florida last week was still locked, according to an accident report obtained by CNN that is based on ride employee witnesses.
+The seat of a teen who fell to his death from an amusement park ride in Florida last week was still locked, according to an accident report from the state.

 Tyre Sampson, 14, fell Thursday from the FreeFall drop tower that takes riders up 430 feet and then drops at speeds of up to 75 mph, according to ICON Park in Orlando, where the incident happened.